Understanding the Designation of "Static/Revolving Inventory"

-Note that in 2010 the CMS Team will start bar coding non-BNL stock
+Note that in 2010 the CMS Team started bar coding non-BNL stock

 gases with bar codes instead of placing them on static inventories.

-This will include large cylinders.
+This includes large cylinders.
 New cylinder bar codes will

 provide additional information on them such as date bar coded, the